Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Eleven.
 Pricing Governance and Commercial Risk Management

 Dynamic pricing is essential in a slower growth year, but it carries real brand risk if handled without discipline.
 The answer is to install a formal governance process that protects rate integrity while still allowing for speed.
 A council formed by revenue, finance, sales, and brand leaders sets floors and ceilings by segment, defines approval limits, and reviews exceptions monthly.
 Stress testing against scenarios such as event cancellations or macro slowdowns helps leaders avoid reactive discounting.
-This matters because multiple reputable outlooks in spring and summer 2025 softened expectations for growth and urged attention to expense lines as a share of revenue.
+This matters because 2025 industry forecasts from CBRE and Business Travel News project continued pressure on 2026 growth, with several sources anticipating flat to modest RevPAR performance as operators manage rate integrity against softer demand signals.
 CBREBusiness Travel News

 Governance also includes communication to frontline teams and to owners.
 Sales managers need clear deal desk rules and alternatives to rate, such as value adds, that do not erode contribution.
 Owners need transparent reporting that shows the consequences of overrides at the booking class level so that tradeoffs are visible and rational.